DataDog/integrations-core/sqlserver/README.md

 _Available for Agent versions >6.0_

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Kubernetes log collection][11].
+To enable it, see [Kubernetes Log Collection][11].

 | Parameter      | Value                                             |
 | -------------- | ------------------------------------------------- |